HasnainSolangi/GIAIC/TypeScript/onsite-classes/classes/class007-arrays-tuples/README.md

 mixedArray.pop();
 console.log("After popping:", mixedArray);
 ```
-We demonstrate adding elements to the end of an array and removing the last element.
+I demonstrate adding elements to the end of an array and removing the last element.

 #### 6. Readonly Array
 ```typescript